 Lytham St Annes

 A tram ride away from the bright lights of its more famous neighbour, the seaside town of Blackpool, Lytham St Annes has a beautiful sandy beach, a Victorian pier and the fabulous, award-winning St Annes Beach Huts.
 With mod-cons such as fridges, microwaves and electric heaters, these pastel coloured beach huts are a charming addition to a visit to this peaceful seaside town.
+The tide reaches all the way to the top of the promenade steps so you should plan your trip by checking the tide times.
 Head to Blackpool for a day on the dodgems, amusement arcades and of course, a trip up to the tower, its most famous landmark.
 Fans of Strictly Come Dancing will recognise its beautiful ballroom.

 The Yorkshire seaside town of Whitby is famous for being the inspiration for Bram Stoker’s Dracula.
 The abbey which sits atop the cliffs at Whitby, is a fantastic place for a view out to sea over the pretty harbour and Whitby’s beach.
 Enjoy tasty fish and chips on the harbour or for a unique Whitby taste, try Fortune’s Smoked Kippers.
 Get there early for the best selection – when they’ve sold out for the day, the shop closes!
 Treat yourself to some unique Whitby jet jewellery, sourced from the cliffs around Whitby.